HowProgrammingWorks/SelfAssessment/Skills/Paradigms.md

   - Metaprogramming
   - Actor model
 - OOP basics
-  - constructor
+  - constructor: 🖐️used
-  - new
+  - new: 🖐️used
-  - Static method
+  - Static method: 🖐️used
-  - Method
+  - Method: 🖐️used
-  - Async method
+  - Async method: 🖐️used
   - Getters, Setters
-  - Public fields
+  - Public fields: 🖐️used
-  - Private fields
+  - Private fields: 🖐️used
   - Field declarations
-  - Inheritance
+  - Inheritance: 🖐️used
   - Parent class
   - Polymorphism
   - Abstract class
   - Interface
   - Encapsulation
   - Hidden class
-  - Object form
+  - Object form: 🖐️used
   - instance
   - Introspection
   - Reflection